 Unless otherwise specified in the certificate of incorporation or bylaws of the corporation, directors shall be elected by a plurality of votes of the shareholders on a date and at a time designated by or in the manner provided in the bylaws.
 Re-election is possible.

-The board of directors is elected by resolution adopted at the annual shareholders' meeting of the Company for the period established at the time of election but in no case for longer than three fiscal years.
-Directors may, but are not required to be, shareholders and may be reappointed for successive terms.
+The board of directors is elected by the ordinary shareholders' meeting of the Company, for the period established at the time of election but in no case for longer than three fiscal years.
+A director, who may be, but is not required to be, a shareholder of the Company, may be reappointed for successive terms.